apache/kvrocks-website/community/data-structure-on-rocksdb.md

                      +---------------+
 ```

-when the user requests to get it of position P, Kvrocks would first fetch the metadata with bitmap's key and calculate the index of the fragment with bit position, then fetch the bitmap fragment with composed key and find the bit in fragment offset.
+When the user requests to get it of position P, Kvrocks would first fetch the metadata with bitmap's key and calculate the index of the fragment with bit position, then fetch the bitmap fragment with composed key and find the bit in fragment offset.
 For example, `getbit bitmap 8193`, the fragment index is `1` (8193/8192) and subkey is `bitmap|1|1` (when the version is 1), then fetch the subkey from RocksDB and check if the bit of offset `1`(8193%8192) is set or not.

 ## SortedInt